jetbrains-academy/kotlin-onboarding-object-oriented-programming/aliasServer/aliasServerCardService/task.md

 <div class="hint" title="What does a list of words look like?">

 The project contains a predefined list of words `words`.
-It is just a set of possible words whicj are used for the game:
+It is just a set of possible words that are used in the game:
 ```kotlin
 val words = setOf(
     "cable",